 Program Development and Support

 Creating a study abroad programs requires careful planning.
 If you are interested and up for the challenge of leading an international education experience, you should submit a proposal to Education Abroad at least 12-18 months in advance of your desired program date.
 This allows for sufficient time to finalize all aspects of the programs and ensure its success.

 Faculty leaders will have to take on certain responsibilities in addition to teaching and curriculum development.
 The responsibilities may seem like a 24/7 commitment, but they are essential for a program to be successful.

 Education Abroad has several resources that can aid the planning process and help launch new programs.
 We are also able to assist with travel logistics and marketing strategies.

 Faculty-led programs are an invaluable opportunity for UNO students.
-If you are at all interested in coordinating a program, please contact Emily Hassenstab, the Manager of Education Abroad and Global Partnerships, at firstname.lastname@example.org.
+If you are interested in leading a study abroad program, please contact Emily Hassenstab, the Manager of Education Abroad and Global Partnerships, at firstname.lastname@example.org.